Westfield St Lukes

-The centre opened in 1971 and is one of the oldest in New Zealand.
+The centre opened on 22 September 1971 and is one of the oldest in New Zealand.
 About 100,000 people visited it on opening day.
-Partly to change this, Westfield invested around NZ$55 million in the early 2000s to extend and renovate the centre.
+Westfield invested around NZ$55 million in the early 2000s to extend and renovate the centre.

 In a 2008 rating of New Zealand shopping centres by a retail expert group, Westfield St Lukes received three and a half stars, just under the maximum rating of four stars, based on the criteria of amount of shopping area, economic performance, amenity and appeal as well as future growth prospects.

 Annual sales for the full year 2018 were $363.1 million.

+Transport

+Westfield St Lukes has various bus connections to different parts of the Central Auckland area, notably the OuterLink, 64 and 65 buses which stop outside the mall on St Lukes Road.
+The 20, 22N and 22R buses also service the mall, with stops on Morningside Drive.
+The nearest train station is at Morningside.

+The mall carpark has 2,018 spaces.

 Expansion plans

 In 2009, Westfield applied for a change to the District Plan which would allow the shopping centre to be extended to 92,500m2, with up to 77,500m2 of shops and cafes as well as 15,000m2 of office space and up to six storeys of building – which would make the centre larger than any other shopping centre in New Zealand.
-Westfield already own much of the properties in the north of the site, where it wants to expand, but some neighbours and groups have announced they will fight the mall expansion, primarily because of the extra traffic effects.
+Westfield already owned much of the properties in the north of the site, where it wanted to expand, but some neighbours and groups announced they would fight the mall expansion, primarily because of the extra traffic effects.